TiberiusGh/magic-wand/README.md

 ESP-NOW allows direct peer-to-peer communication between ESP devices without a WiFi router.
 Perfect for low-latency control applications.
 Both devices must be on the same WiFi channel (13 in this project).
 Channel 13 was chosen because it's not allowed in the USA but permitted in Europe, resulting in low congestion and reliable communication.

 Initially, I tried having the receiver ESP32 communicate directly with the server over WiFi.
 However, the ESP32 uses a single chip for both WiFi and ESP-NOW, so it can't listen for ESP-NOW packets while sending WiFi commands.
 This caused missed messages.
-The solution was to keep the receiver connected to the homeserver via USB serial, which also reduced latency significantly.
+The solution was to connect the receiver to the homeserver via USB serial, this also reduced latency significantly.

 ### Deep Sleep & Power Optimization

 The wand consumes only 5-10µA while sleeping.
 It wakes on motion detection, sends the message, and immediately returns to sleep.
 This gives weeks of battery life.
-The boot count persists across sleep cycles using RTC memory.

 ### Motion Detection